-To do that, open the campaign that you want to use for retargeting.
+To do that, open the campaign that you want to use for LinkedIn remarketing.
 Click the Audiences tab.

 Under “See full list,” you should see the audience you already created.
 Select that audience.

 Also, make sure Include is selected in the dropdown just to the left of your audience.
-If Exclude is selected, you’ll run a remarketing ad that excludes the very people you’re trying to reach.
+If Exclude is selected, you’ll run a LinkedIn retargeting ad that excludes the very people you’re trying to reach.

-How to Reach Employees of Target Accounts In LinkedIn Remarketing
+How to Reach Employees of Target Accounts In LinkedIn Retargeting

 The next type of Matched Audiences targeting is called account targeting.
 That’s a great option if you’re trying to reach people who work for companies in your target market.